-To enroll for Dental Insurance, please complete the Dental Enrollment/Change Form and email it to Benefits@umassp.edu.
+To enroll in dental Insurance, please complete the Dental Enrollment/Change Form and email it to Benefits@umassp.edu.

-The Dental benefits are provided through a group policy issued to the BHE Non-Unit Health and Welfare Fund by Metropolitan Life Insurance Company (MetLife).
+The dental insurance is provided through a group policy issued to the BHE Non-Unit Health and Welfare Fund by Metropolitan Life Insurance Company (MetLife).
 Group Number is 105385.
 For more information, go to: www.healthplansinc.com/bhe or call Health Plans, Inc. at 877-906-5939.

 Forms and Documentation

 You may go to any dentist, however, you will save money on out-of-pocket dental costs by using a participating in-network dentist.
 To find an in-network dentist, please visit the MetLife Website, (enter company name: DHE Non-Unit).

 Basic Life Insurance

 All health insurance plans include $5,000 of basic life insurance.
 Coverage is also available to employees not enrolled in a health insurance plan.
-This term life and accidental death and dismemberment policy is provided at a cost of $1.63 per month.
+This term life and AD&D (accidental death and dismemberment) policy is provided at a cost of $1.59 per month.

 Optional Life Insurance

 Employees may also purchase optional life insurance in amounts up to 8 (eight) times their annual base salary.
-New hires may enroll in optional life insurance without proof of good health within 10 working days from their date of hire.
+New hires may enroll in optional life insurance without proof of good health within 21 calendar days from their date of hire.
 Late enrollment is dependent on proof of good health.

-The GIC sponsors a pre-tax benefit program that includes two tax-saving reimbursement accounts.
+The GIC (Group Insurance Commission) sponsors a pre-tax benefit program that includes two tax-saving reimbursement accounts.
 The Health Care Spending Account (HCSA) and the Dependent Care Assistance Program (DCAP) allow you to set aside pre-tax money from your paycheck to be used for certain health care and dependent care expenses.

-Through the GIC's Health Care Spending Account (HCSA), administered by Benefit Strategies, active employees can pay for out-of-pocket health care expenses on a pre-tax basis.
-Examples of qualified HCSA expenses: physician office visits; prescription drug copayments; medical deductibles and co-insurance.
-For Fiscal year 2020, participants can contribute from $250 to a maximum of $2,700 through payroll deduction on a pre-tax basis.
+Through the GIC's HCSA (Health Care Spending Account), administered by TASC, active employees can pay for eligible health care expenses on a pre-tax basis.
+Examples of qualified HCSA expenses include co-pays for physician office visits, prescription drug copayments, medical deductibles and co-insurance.
+For Fiscal Year 2024, HCSA participants can contribute from $250 to a maximum of $3,050 through payroll deduction on a pre-tax basis.

-Full and part-time employees are eligible to purchase long-term disability insurance, administered by Unum.
+Full and part-time employees are eligible to purchase long-term disability insurance, offered by MetLife.
 Under this policy, if you are disabled for an extended period of time you will receive 55% of your basic monthly salary (tax free) up to a maximum monthly benefit.
 Benefits are reduced by other income sources, such as Social Security disability, Workers' Compensation, accumulated sick leave and retirement benefits, but the benefit will be at least $100 or 10% of your gross monthly benefit amount, whichever is greater.
 There is also a benefit for partial disabilities.

 Premiums are based on your age and current salary and the premium will be adjusted as your age and salary increase.